spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/06-deploy-stateless-frontend-app.md

 ```

-modify the command to create the deployment, to add a command to pipe the output into a `deployment.yaml` file.
+You can use the output YAML to create a deployment file.
+Use the redirect operator `>` to turn the command output into a **deployment.yaml** file.

 ```bash
 kubectl create deploy date-suggestions --image=date-suggestions --replicas=2 --port=3000 --dry-run=client -o yaml > deployment.yaml